Jarvis-X/operationDocking/README.md

 - Each subfolder contains one set of simulation, including the CoppeliaSim scene file and the corresponding Python script.
 - API library files that are provided by Coppelia Robotics

+## What have we done:
+- A `Robot` class that supports controlling all kinds of aerial vehicles with at least 4 controllable DoF's
+- A min-snap trajectory generator
+- A `PID_param` class

 ## Dependencies
 - Python 3.6
 - Matplotlib